STEP BY STEP INSTRUCTIONS FOR ATTAINING CORRECT GRIP

 Too much pressure with the little finger may cause the muzzle to depress slightly, resulting in the front sight aligning low in the rear sight notch.

 9. A controlling grip can be effected by the lower three fingers directing primary pressure on the front strap, straight to the rear.
 This can be compared with a vice, with the inner surface of the palm as the stationary jaw of the vice and the lower three fingers pressing on the front strap as the moving jaw.
+As indicated in Fig 1 the lines marked are now in-line and relatively central to the bore line.

 The shaded areas show the pressure points.
 The darker areas are the main gripping points with the lighter shades lightly touching the grip but still helping in controlling the grip.

 11. The gripping hand must reach around far enough to allow the trigger finger to reach into the trigger guard and to position itself on the trigger at the exact point at which trigger pressure can be applied straight to the rear.
+Care must be taken that there is no interference of touching the side of the grip or pistol frame with the trigger finger.

 12. According to the size of the hand, the trigger finger will apply pressure with either the tip, the ball of the first joint, the crook of the first joint, or elsewhere.

-The primary concern is not what portion or 'spot' along the trigger finger is the standard point of contact, but at what spot on the finger the shooter can best press the trigger straight to the rear without disturbing the sight alignment.
+The primary concern is not what portion or 'spot' along the trigger finger is the standard point of contact, but at what spot on the finger the athlete can best press the trigger straight to the rear without disturbing the sight alignment.